WSMW: The WRQK era

 Starting in November 1973, the station increased power to 100,000 watts and went with a Top 40/Oldies format referred to as "Rock N' Gold" with the call letters WRQK.
 Artists included Bachman-Turner Overdrive, Parliament, General Johnson and the Chairmen of the Board.
 Studios for WRQK and WPET were on Meadowview Road near the Greensboro Depot.
 Drivers passing by could see the DJs through the three glass walls, and some even yelled their requests to the DJs.
 Battleground Avenue had billboards showing the DJs.
 At one time the station's name was K-99.
 WRQK leaned toward classic rock in 1980, when it was also called "Heart of Gold".
 Later the name became "99-RQK".

 In 1982, the station switched to Top 40.
 The following year in 1983, rival station 99.5 WMAG made its debut, giving away a Rolls-Royce.
 WRQK co-owner Tom Armshaw countered by giving away a blue Corvette.
+WMAG significantly hurt the station's ratings, making a change necessary.
+A.H.
+Robins bought the station for $7.6 million.
 Beginning in the middle of 1984, the station became an affiliate of Dan Ingram's Top 40 Satellite Survey.

 Switch to Kiss-FM

-On June 23, 1985, WRQK changed to WKSI "98-7 Kiss FM", under consultant Randy Kabrich.
-The station was still playing contemporary hits and enjoying the "hey day" of 1980's top 40 popularity.
-The station was programmed during the mid/late 80's by Big Steve Kelly and then Dale O'Brian.
-O'Brian was hired as the Music Director and night jock following the departure of Dave Denver.
+On June 23, 1985, WRQK became CHR WKSI "98-7 Kiss FM", changing from adult contemporary, oldies and beach music.
+The station was programmed during the mid/late 1980s by Big Steve Kelly and then Dale O'Brian.
+O'Brian was hired as the music director and night jock following the departure of Dave Denver.
 O'Brian later hosted mornings following the departure of Jim Quinn.
 Big Steve left the station for Cleveland in the late 80's, and O'Brian was named PD/Operations Manager.
 The station enjoyed the reputation of being one of the leading top 40 stations in the Carolinas.
-In 1989, O'Brian left to sign on WMXF/MIX 96 in Fayetteville, NC.
+In 1989, O'Brian left to sign on WMXF/MIX 96 in Fayetteville, North Carolina.
 Other alumni include Dave Stone, Kelly Masters, Beth Ann McBride, Sammy Simpson, Scott Robbins, Sean Michaels, Ken Morrison, Robin Lambert, Skip Presson and Nancy Lee.
 The station would evolve to a modern rock-leaning adult top 40 by 1995 (after a brief stint as a country station "98-7 Kiss Country").
 The station would also change its slogan to "The Point" in 1997, and by 2002, changed it again to "The Zone" along with the new call letters WOZN.